gnanda/Lehmer_PRNG/README.md

 Lehmer_PRNG
 ===========

-An implementation for a Lehmer pseudo-random number generator
+An implementation for a Lehmer pseudo-random number generator.
+Ported from the C implementation to python, with some syntactic sugar.

 Example usage:
     Creating a PRNG object: